ashAKT/ration/README.md

 A simple program to add purchase of the customers in the blockchain.
 Follow instructions from the video --> https://youtu.be/auvOpzSDxjs

+This repository contains my code following Udemy's Blockchain A-Z™: Learn How To Build Your First Blockchain, by Kirill Eremenko and Hadelin de Ponteves.

 ## OPERATIONS :

 1. Connect Nodes